-Though you can bring your own bike to Plaid Goat, you can also add a Demo Shuttle Wristband onto the standard ticket to test the Fest’s bikes and catch a lift to the trailhead.
-Think of the average daily cost to rent ONE bike ($75-$150).
-The wristband saves you money, provides access to way more than one bike & gives you shuttle love to trailheads throughout the valley!
+Though you can bring your own bike to Plaid Goat, you can also add a Demo Shuttle Wristband onto the general ticket to test the Fest’s bikes and catch a lift to the trailhead.
+Think of the average daily cost to rent ONE bike alone ($75-$150).
+The Demo Shuttle Wristband saves you money, provides access to way more than one bike & gives you shuttle love to trailheads throughout the valley!

 Friday will be the Demo “Sneak a Peek” so you can set your tick list, get sized up and have your weekend organized to make the most of your demo time.
 Saturday and Sunday will be the actual Demo-licious Days.

 While there will be a lot of bikes at the event, they’re on a first come first served basis.
 So, if there’s a specific bike you’d like to try – please come early.
 Each vendor will determine how long you can take a bike on a ride for, but the most common duration will be 1-2 hours.
 To help ensure everyone has a chance to try all of the bikes, we ask that you don’t hold onto a bike while you get lunch or take a break.

 What to bring if you’re demo’ing bikes:

 - A wicked stoke for what’s ahead.
 You’ll get to test out amazing bikes on some of Canada’s most treasured trails.